codeface-io/SwiftObserver/readme.md

 * The default in `unwrap(default)` is only required for `latestUpdate` in accordance with the `ObservableProtocol`.
 It will only come into play when the unwrapped observable didn't trigger the update but just returned its latest update.
 Of course, this can only happen where multiple observables are being observed (combined observation).

 	The above example is just a single observation and only `newestNumber` can trigger the update.
 When the `value` of `newestNumber` is set to `nil`, the `unwrap` mapping sends nothing to its obervers, not even the default `0`.
 So when `newInteger` is zero, the observer knows that it's a real value and not just a replacement for `nil`.

-* Be aware that observing a mapping does not keep it alive.
-You must hold a strong reference to a mapping that you want to use.

-* A mapping is not "composed" of the observable it maps.
-A mapping is just that: an access wrapper to the mapped observable.

-	That means a mapping holds a `weak` reference to its observable.
-You can check whether a mapping still has its observable via `mapping.hasObservable`.

-* The nature of mappings also means an observer does not have to stop observing a mapping but could instead stop observing the mapped observable.
-A mapping forwards all calls to its observable and only maps observations and `latestUpdate`.

 ## <a id="combine"></a>6.
 One Combine To Rule Them All